ray0711/miscale2garmin/README.md

  - raw data from the scale is backed up on the server (renamed to export_file).

 ## 3. Bluetooth gateway to WiFi (via MQTT) on ESP32
-Use the Arduino environment to compile and upload software to ESP32.
+Use Arduino environment to compile and upload software to ESP32, following libraries required:
-To compile the program for ESP32 required to install the following libraries:
 - PubSubClient: https://github.com/knolleary/pubsubclient;
 - ESP32 Arduino: https://github.com/espressif/arduino-esp32.

-In Arduino, select the WEMOS LOLIN32 board and set the parameters:
+In Arduino, select the WEMOS LOLIN32 board and set parameters:
 - CPU Frequency: "80MHz (WiFi / BT)" for better energy saving;
 - Partition Scheme: "No OTA (Large APP)";
 - Port: "COM" on which ESP32 board is detected.

-The following information must be entered before compiling the code (esp32.ino):
+The following information must be entered before compiling code (esp32.ino):
 - scale's mac address, it can be read from the Mi Fit application ("scale_mac_addr");
 - parameters of your WiFi network ("ssid", "password", "ip", "gateway", "subnet");
 - connection parameters MQTT ("mqtt_server", "mqtt_port", "mqtt_userName", "mqtt_userPass").